badu/bus/README.md

    event is [triggered](https://github.com/badu/bus/blob/master/test_scenarios/fire-and-forget/users/service.go#L23) by the user service, which performs the creation of the user account.
-We're using the `fire and forget` technique here, because the operation of registration should not depend on the fact that we've been able to send an welcoming email or a sms, or the audit system malfunctions.
+We're using the `fire and forget` technique here, because the operation of registration should not depend on the fact that we've been able to send a welcoming email or a sms, or the audit system malfunctions.

-   Simulating audit service malfunction is easy.
+   Simulating audit service malfunctions easy.
    Instead of using `Sub`, we're using `SubUnsub` to register the listener and return [`true`](https://github.com/badu/bus/blob/master/test_scenarios/fire-and-forget/audit/service.go#L36) to unsubscribe on events of that kind.